 Educator workshops are a great way to learn more about select Frist Center exhibitions.
-Whether you are preparing for a field trip or just attending for personal interest, these programs provide relevant connections and applications for most any classroom or learning opportunity.
+Whether you are preparing for a field trip or just attending for personal interest, these programs provide relevant connections and applications for almost any classroom or learning opportunity.
 During the workshop, educators will examine original works of art, participate in gallery discussions and studio activities, and develop teaching materials.
 Frist Center educator workshops are open to educators of all subjects, pre-K–12.

-9:00 a.m.–3:00 p.m.
+One-day workshop: 9:00 a.m.–3:00 p.m. on the selected day

-Frist Center Studios
+Frist Center Ingram Gallery and Studios